Isopach/isopach.github.io/_posts/2019-12-07-Python-Compile-Leak.md

 title: Python Compile Leak Bug
 published: true
 categories: [Research]
-excerpt: I was trying to break out of a python sandbox back in October, when I discovered a by-design bug.
+excerpt: I was trying to break out of a python sandbox back in October, when I discovered a By-Design bug.
 ---

-I was trying to break out of a python sandbox back in October, when I discovered a by-design bug.
+By using the `compile` function and throwing an error by `return`ing it early, we can leak the first line of any file that we have access permissions to.

 ---